eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
 3. Under **Subroutine-manager: Paths-local**, specify the paths of the folders containing subroutines.
-Ensure that you specify relative paths to the workspace root.
-Absolute paths are not supported.
-   - **Tip:** To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
+   - **Tip:** We recommend that you specify relative paths from the workspace root.
+To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
-If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
+If two folders contain a subroutine with the same file name, the one from the folder higher on the list is used.
 4. Open a program or project.
    Subroutine support features are now enabled.

+If you specify your subroutine folders using absolute paths or paths containing `../` or `./`, the subroutine folders are not watched for changes.
+You might need to resolve names of recently added files in your code manually.

 ## Copybook Support